i

 12. Create posts

-Are you planning to start a WordPress blog alongside your website?
-You can create posts.
+If you’re planning to start a WordPress blog alongside your website, you can create posts.
 Posts are separate from pages, giving you a better overview of the content.

 Creating a post